Fright Night Film Festival

 Thanks to all that showed up for the screening on Saturday night - it was superb crowd.
 Even though it was hot as hell outside, a chill ran through the theater.
 This crowd really got into The Watcher - perhaps it's the summertime vibe?
 Or maybe the hot weather makes people think of blood, gore, and scares?

-There were too many great films at the festival to mention in this blog, so please see the film listing to get a taste.
-You'll find tons of bloody, nasty films - good for all you wonderful sickos out there. (link)
+There were too many great films at the festival to mention in this blog.
+You'll find tons of bloody, nasty films - good for all you wonderful sickos out there.

 Disney animator and director Frank Dietz won the best documentary award for his film "Beast Wishes".
 The film takes a heartfelt look at the fascinating world of Bob and Kathy Burns, an amazing couple who nurtured some of the best and most influential people in sci-fi/fantasy filmmaking, such as Joe Dante, director of The Howling and Gremlins, and Dennis Muren, an FX master for The Empire Strikes Back and Jurassic Park.
 This is a must-watch for any genre fan.